wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/adam-and-eve.md

 ---
-title: "Adam & Eve"
+title: "Adam and Eve"
-description: "Adam & Eve, two of the early engineered prototypes of the human species."
+description: "Adam and Eve, two of the early engineered prototypes of the human species."
 lead: "Two of the early engineered prototypes of the human species."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00